yope/cbgelite/README.md

  * You might want to change the color theme of your terminal program to improve contrast.
  * Bold fonts give better contrast.
 Ubunutu Mono Bold is one of the best looking.
- * Even running in a Linux virtual terminal (without any graphical environment) is possible if installing the 'console bralle' package.
+ * Even running in a Linux virtual terminal (without any graphical environment) is possible if installing the 'console braille' package.
 Note that this needs a tiny change in cbg.py to work properly and is not currently supported.
 Let me know if you want this.